alokkar/Hydro-Assignment1/Readme.md

 ## Requirements

+### Python
 - numpy
 - pandas
 - geopandas
 - matplotlib
 - descartes
+- scipy
-- scipy shapely
+- shapely

+### Bash
+- ffmpeg
+- python3

 ## How to Run
-- Make folders "images" and "average" in current directory/folder.
+- Make folders "images", "aridity" and "average" in current directory/folder.
 - Add the data files to current folder.

 ### For q1: